How to insulate a garden shed

-First though before anything else, make sure you have treated your shed with a good quality timber preservative to protect it from rot and the horrid winter weather.
+First though before you start insulating your garden shed, make sure you have treated your shed with a good quality timber preservative to protect it from rot and the horrid winter weather.
 You can check out our more in depth guide here.

-The average garden shed isn't equipped with any form of insualation and can be quite draughty, especially if you're in an overlap building.
-A cheap and cheerful means of insulating your shed is with a good amount of bubble wrap!
+Bubble wrap is a great form of cheap and effective way of insulating a garden shed.
+The average garden shed isn't equipped with any form of insulation and can be quite draughty, especially if you're in an overlap building.
+A cheap and cheerful means of insulating your garden shed is with a good amount of bubble wrap!

-Large rolls of the stuff can be bought from most DIY or even stationary stores as well as online.
+Large rolls can be bought from most DIY or even stationary stores as well as online.
 It may sound silly, but the wrap helps to trap air, in addition to

 Bubble wrap sheets are simple to install with a staple gun or thumb tacks and can be used on the roof as well of the walls to prevent draughts and keep your shed feeling snug!

 What you need to insulate you need to insulate a garden shed